 Science fiction has alway imagined post-apocalyptic civilizations and oppressive dystopian societies.
 Too often, the world we live in even feels like the pages of a dystopian novel.

 America has a seemingly ever-growing and more intrusive surveillance state, with extreme social inequality and ongoing ecological disaster.
 Against this stark reality, optimistic speculative fiction can be radical.

-This 4th of July weekend, pick up one of these sci-fi and fantasy books with a hopeful vision for the American future—one that offers a framework for what a more equal, sustainable country might look like.
+Pick up one of these sci-fi and fantasy books with a hopeful vision for the American future—one that offers a framework for what a more equal, sustainable country might look like.

 Originally published in 1975, Ernest Callenbach’s visionary novel remains as timely now as the day it hit bookstore shelves.

 Set in a future where California, Washington and Oregon secede from the Union to create an ecologically stable society, the novel tells the story of Will Weston, a reporter who becomes the first officially-sanctioned U.S. visitor to Ecotopia.